akdevalliance/about/white-paper.md

 _Alaska does not currently have the required workforce to fill the existing gaps in the workforce, support local technology development, or scale a high growth technology startup._
-● Newer engineers have very few career prospects.
+- Newer engineers have very few career prospects.
-● Seasoned engineers either leave Alaska or work remotely because there are few jobs commensurate with experience or industry wages.
+- Seasoned engineers either leave Alaska or work remotely because there are few jobs commensurate with experience or industry wages.
-● Engineers working remotely from Alaska offer valuable skill sets and experience that are in-demand, but haven’t found a way to participate in the community.
+- Engineers working remotely from Alaska offer valuable skill sets and experience that are in-demand, but haven’t found a way to participate in the community.
-● Major corporations in Telco and Oil & Gas are outsourcing jobs to the lower 48 because they can’t find the workforce locally.
+- Major corporations in Telco and Oil & Gas are outsourcing jobs to the lower 48 because they can’t find the workforce locally.
-● State and local government cannot fill senior developers positions Without a cohesive programming community, the technology workforce in Alaska will continue to struggle. ​In order to help drive engineering in Alaska we are building a community that serves as a hub for programmers, engages with students of all levels, and provides ongoing training and professional development.
+- State and local government cannot fill senior developers positions Without a cohesive programming community, the technology workforce in Alaska will continue to struggle.
+In order to help drive engineering in Alaska we are building a community that serves as a hub for programmers, engages with students of all levels, and provides ongoing training and professional development.